heartsucker/node-deb/README.md

 Command line options always override values found in the `node_deb` object, and values found in the `node_deb` object always override the values found in the rest of `package.json`.

-Examples can be found by looking at `test.sh` and the corresponding projects in the `test` directory.

 ## Examples
 #### Ex.
 1